Reverse not seen

 Commentary

-The titling of this painting has a less complicated history than the majority of the seventeen paintings that Joseph H. Hirshhorn (1899–1981) purchased directly from the artist between 1941 and 1943.
-The variation in the Hirshhorn's titles originates with a list of the collector's purchases, thought to be composed by the artist's wife Agnes "Mougouch" Gorky (1921–2013), and dated March 20, 1943.
+The titling of this painting is less complicated than the majority of the seventeen paintings that Joseph H. Hirshhorn (1899–1981) purchased directly from the artist between 1941 and 1943.
+The variation in the Hirshhorn's titles originates from a list of Hirshhorn's purchases thought to have been composed by the artist's wife Agnes "Mougouch" Gorky (1921–2013), and dated March 20, 1943.
 On this list, the painting is titled Portrait of My Sister, Vartoosh.1 When the painting entered the collection of the Hirshhorn Museum and Sculpture Garden in 1966, it was assigned the title Portrait of Vartoosh.
-While a 1979 exhibition dedicated to the museum’s collection of Gorky paintings and drawings was under preparation, correspondence with the artist's nephew Karlen Mooradian (1935–1990) further suggested that the painting was a portrait of his mother (the artist's younger sister), Vartoosh Mooradian (née Adoian; 1906–1991).2 The title Portrait of Vartoosh was accordingly retained.3
+While a 1979 exhibition dedicated to the museum’s collection of Gorky paintings and drawings was under preparation, correspondence with the artist's nephew Karlen Mooradian (1935–1990) supported the opinion that the painting was a portrait of his mother, the artist's younger sister Vartoosh Mooradian (née Adoian; 1906–1991).2 The title Portrait of Vartoosh was accordingly retained.3

-For just over a year beginning in September 1935, Vartoosh, her husband Moorad (1896–1963), and their young son Karlen, lived with Gorky in his studio at 36 Union Square, New York.
-During their stay Gorky made a pencil drawing of Vartoosh.
-In a letter to his sister from late 1937, by which point the Mooradians had moved to Chicago, Gorky states that "from that [drawing] I have made four very magnificent oil paintings," of which this is one (see also P113; the third and fourth are unidentified).6 Gorky never succeeded in delivering these paintings to Vartoosh.
+For just over a year beginning in September 1935, Vartoosh, her husband Moorad (1896–1963), and their young son Karlen (1935–1990), lived with Gorky in his studio at 36 Union Square, after when they moved to Chicago.
+During their stay, Gorky made a pencil drawing of Vartoosh which he later mentions in a letter to her from late 1937: "from that [drawing] I have made four very magnificent oil paintings," of which this is one (see also P112 and P113; the fourth is unidentified).1 Gorky never succeeded in delivering these paintings to Vartoosh.
 At the time of Hirshhorn's purchase in the early 1940s, Gorky backdated the painting to 1922.

 2. Rosenzweig, “Catalog,” 8.